5/10/2022

 2. Distractions and Disturbances

-Hotel with conference rooms are typically really busy venues with a lot of distractions.
+Hotels with conference rooms are typically really busy venues with a lot of distractions.
 Conference rooms in main thoroughfares create background noise that can distract meeting attendees and even disrupt meetings.
 For training events, this translates into lost productivity.
 For meetings with prospects, customers, and partners, these can create poor experiences and suck momentum from a meeting.
 In contrast, rented meeting space does not have all of the surrounding noise and distractions of hotel conference rooms.

 3. Limited Facilities and Tools